tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 metrics, which are generic/popular and therefore meaningless**, so again, *you must be proficient in your domain*.
 AI is not magic.
 You must build the same good OL' engineering and math under the hood.

-It can be daunting to try to make ML models work.
-From my job experiences, we've had to use several OCR providers as fallbacks.
-They all suck, but some suck less for the underlying problem, so we might as well make that one the "primary provider 💸."

-One of the shoe stones you'll find is when the image quality is low or bad, and you can't make your users buy an iPhone 15 Pro MAX ULTRA and employ basic skills to shoot a photo 😣.

-Solutions you find out there are generic, and if you try to make them work for you by fine-tuning, they will just become the same over-engineered OOP inheritance garbage based on product type classes that were popular in the Java times, the same way "AI" is hyped today.

 If you know me, you know the answer: **engineer for the domain as much as possible first.
 The simplest designs are the best.** You don't need over-bloated